• Skip to secondary menu

 What do I do with my old fridge?

-You’ll want to get in touch with your local council to organise a pick up and disposal.
-They might want it taken outside as a heads up but that depends on where you are I think.
+You’ll want to get in touch with your local council to organize a pickup and disposal.
+They might want it taken outside as a heads-up but that depends on where you are I think.

 Other and Older Budget Fridge Freezer Reviews